Russell Crowe: 2000–2005: Stardom

-In 2000, Crowe starred in his career defining film Gladiator.
-Directed by Ridley Scott, the epic historical film was met with major commercial success and acclaim, catapulting Crowe to worldwide stardom and winning him the Best Actor award at 73rd Academy Awards, BAFTA Awards, Golden Globe Awards, Critics Choice Awards, and various more.
+In 2000, Crowe starred in his career-defining film Gladiator.
+Directed by Ridley Scott, the epic historical film was met with major commercial success and acclaim, catapulting Crowe to worldwide stardom and winning him the Best Actor award at the Academy Awards and Critics Choice Awards along with nominations for a BAFTA Award and Golden Globe Award.
 Crowe was also awarded the Centenary Medal in 2001 for "service to Australian society and Australian film production."
 In a later interview, Crowe stated the film forever changed his life.
 He recounted visiting an Italian store where a large crowd gathered outside, yelling his character's first name, Maximus.
 Many of his lines from the film are considered iconic.
-Gladiator is widely regarded among the greatest films of all time.
+Gladiator has been listed among the greatest films of the 21st century.

-The next year, he played the leading role in another notable film in his filmography, A Beautiful Mind (2001), delivering a successive acclaimed performance as the Nobel prize winning economist and schizophrenic patient John Nash.
+The next year, he played the leading role in another notable film in his filmography, A Beautiful Mind (2001), delivering an acclaimed performance as the Nobel prize-winning economist and schizophrenic patient John Nash.
 Crowe, once again, won multiple accolades.
-By this point in his career, he received three consecutive best actor Oscar nominations, for The Insider, Gladiator, and A Beautiful Mind.
+At this point in his career, he received three consecutive best actor Oscar nominations, for The Insider, Gladiator, and A Beautiful Mind.
 All three films were also nominated for Best Picture, and both Gladiator and A Beautiful Mind won the award.
 Crowe became the first actor to star as the lead in back-to-back Best Picture winners since Walter Pidgeon (who starred in How Green Was My Valley [1941] and Mrs. Miniver [1942]).
 Crowe declined the role of Aragorn in Peter Jackson's The Lord of the Rings trilogy since he felt studios were pressuring filmmakers to cast him due to his recent successes.

 Within the six-year stretch from 1997 to 2003, Crowe also starred in two other best picture nominees, L.A.
 Confidential and Master and Commander: The Far Side of the World.
 In Master and Commander (2003), Crowe delivered another acclaimed performance as Jack Aubrey, a character from the Aubrey–Maturin series of nautical historical novels, upon which the film was based.
 The movie garnered ten Oscar nominations and various other awards, including a Golden Globe Best Actor nomination for Crowe.
 It continues to receive positive retrospective reviews despite moderate box office returns at the time of release.
-In 2005, he re-teamed with A Beautiful Mind director Ron Howard for the biographical boxing drama Cinderella Man (2005), which went down in history as one of the best in its genre.
+In 2005, he re-teamed with A Beautiful Mind director Ron Howard for the biographical boxing drama Cinderella Man (2005), which has been listed as one of the best in its genre.
 The film chronicles James J. Braddock's pursuit of the world heavyweight championship amidst the Great Depression.
-Consistent with Crowe's previous projects, it received many nominations and accolades, while earning Crowe Australia's highest film award for the third time.
+Consistent with Crowe's previous projects, it received many nominations and accolades, while earning Crowe an AACTA Award for the third time.